hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |                                 Set an ECL option (equivalent to #option).
 |        --pq threadNumber        Parallel query execution with threadNumber threads.
 (If threadNumber is '-1' on a single node system then threadNumber = numberOfLocalCore * 2)
 |        --noversion              Avoid version expansion of queries.
 Execute them as a standard test.
+|        --server [networkAddress]
+|                                 ESP server address.
+Default value (espIp) defined in ecl-test.json config file.
 |        --runclass class[,class,...], -r class[,class,...]
 |                                 Run subclass(es) of the suite.
 Default value is 'all'
 |        --excludeclass class[,class,...], -e class[,class,...]
 |                                 Exclude subclass(es) of the suite.
 Default value is 'none'
+|        --jobnamesuffix suffix
+|                                 Specify workunit job name suffix.
+|        --flushDiskCache         Flush OS (Linux) Disk Cache before execute ECL code (sudo privileges needed).
+Ignored when --pq <n> > 1
+|        --target [target_cluster_list | all], -t [target_cluster_list | all]
+|                                 Target cluster(s) for query to run.
+If target = 'all'
+|                                 then run query on all clusters.
+If not defined then
+|                                 default value(s) come from config (ecl-test.json by default).
+|         --publish, -p           Publish compiled query instead of run.
 |         --handleEclccWarningFile, -w
 |                                 Create/overwrite/delete ECLCC warning file.
-|        --jobnamesuffix suffix   Specify workunit job name suffix.
-|        --target [target_cluster_list | all], -t [target_cluster_list | all]
-|                                 Run the setup on target cluster(s).
-If target = 'all' then run setup on all clusters.
-If undefined the config 'defaultSetupClusters' value will be used.
-|        --publish, -p            Publish compiled query instead of run.
 |

 Steps to run Regression Suite